stephen-chung-mh/thinker/README.md

 **Parameters:**

 -   `primary_action`: Imaginary/real action to be taken in the environment.
-    -   Type: Torch tensor, numpy array, or list.
+    -   Type: Torch tensor or numpy array.
     -   Shape: `(env_n,)`

 -   `reset_action`: Reset action to be taken in the environment state.
-    -   Type: Torch tensor, numpy array, or list.
+    -   Type: Torch tensor or numpy array.
     -   Shape: `(env_n,)`
     -   Each element must be either 0 or 1.